Logoi-Linguistics/Logoi-Linguistics/README.md

 ;
 ; 'Socrates-is-a-man.'
-; is a Boolean derived from the equality of 0 and 0.
+; is a Boolean value derived from the equality of 0 and 0.
 ;

 Name/Value